-The ownership changes and new business models for four CMBS special servicers provide a lens to study the tension between the benefits of vertical integration and the costs of self-dealing conflicts.
+The ownership changes and new business models for four CMBS special servicers provide a unique lens to study the tension between the benefits of vertical integration and the costs of self-dealing conflicts.
 Compared to placebo servicers, treated servicers liquidate loans with higher loss rates, lower sales prices, and they also liquidate more after they changed owners.
 These findings are consistent with self-dealing concerns raised by market participants.
-I do not find many purchases by new owners but affiliated service providers are potentially important.
+I do not find many purchases by new owners but affiliated service providers are important.
 There is mixed evidence on whether the use of affiliates speed up liquidation.
-I provide a battery of robustness checks and bounding exercises to show that selection is not likely to explain away the main effect.

-These findings have broader implications.
-For example, the Dodd-Frank Act calls for the implementation of risk retention requirements in securitized markets.
+These findings have broader implications beyond the CMBS market.
+Policy makers and researchers have focused on agency conflicts before securitization.
+For example, the risk retention rule proposed in Section 941 of the Dodd-Frank Act calls for the implementation of credit risk retention requirements in securitized markets.
 While the rule targets adverse selection before securitization, one unintended consequence is that it could enhance agency conflicts after securitization.
 The high costs of the risk retention requirements could limit competition from small issuers and servicers (Geithner, 2011).
 As the number of servicers in the securities market declines, the likelihood of self-dealing conflicts increases because the servicers that remain are likely those with ties to major financial institutions, further exacerbating self-dealing concerns.
-This also lends support to the importance of independent intermediaries and third party monitors, emphasized in the Dodd-Frank Act.